What is Space Velocity?

 How does LHSV affect hydrotreating reactions?

 As the Liquid Hourly Space velocity (LHSV) is the ratio of the volumetric flow rate (hourly) of the liquid feed to the volume of the catalyst present in the reactor.
 So, LHSV is reciprocal of the space-time.
-Reducing LHSV generally results in an enhancement of hydrotreating reaction.
-However, an excessive reduction of LHSV can create the operation difficult due to hydraulic perspective & it can cause channeling which leads to liquid mal-distribution and under-utilization of catalyst.
+Reducing LHSV generally results in an enhancement of the hydrotreating reaction.
+However, an excessive reduction of LHSV can create the operation difficult due to the hydraulic perspective & it can cause channeling which leads to liquid mal-distribution and under-utilization of the catalyst.
 A significantly high LHSV not only reduces the feed & catalyst contact time but also increases the reactor pressure drop and other hydraulic challenges.

 How does LHSV affect feed vaporizations?

 The higher the LHSV the faster will be the vaporization of feed as well as H2 dissolution.
 An increase in LHSV implies a hike in the feed flow rate (liquid).
-According to Raoult’s Law, with the increase of mole fraction of a component in a solution, the partial pressure also increases, and consequently the escaping tendency increases.
-Therefore, a more liquid feed is introduced into the reactor, evaporation rates also become faster.
+According to Raoult’s Law, with the increase of the mole fraction of a component in a solution, the partial pressure also increases, and consequently the escaping tendency increases.
+Therefore, more liquid feed is introduced into the reactor, and evaporation rates also become faster.
 Also, by increasing the liquid flow rate, there is more liquid volume for H2 to dissolve in.
 Hence, increases in H2 dissolution were observed.

 How does LHSV affect conversion?

 LHSV, which is the reciprocal of space-time, signifies the time spent in the reactor of the reactants.
 It was observed that reducing LHSV leads to an increase in the conversion in HDS, HDN, and HDA reactions (see the below figure).

 The Effects of increasing LHSV & other parameters on hydrotreating activities.